emberjs/data/guides/2-requests/1-overview.md

 Most commonly remote data refers to data that is stored on your server and accessed and updated via your backend API.

 But it doesn't have to be!
-Remote really boils down to [persistence](https://en.wikipedia.org/wiki/Persistence_(computer_science)) - the ability for data to be reliably stored someplace so that it can be found again at a later time.
+Remote really boils down to [persistence](https://en.wikipedia.org/wiki/Persistence_(computer_science)) - the ability for data to be reliably stored and retrieved again at a later time.

-Common examples of persistent or remote data sources that aren't accessed via connecting to a server are the [File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system), browser managed storage mediums such as [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), or [WebAssembly](https://webassembly.org/) builds of [sqlite3](https://sqlite.org/wasm/doc/trunk/index.md).

 <br>
 <img class="dark-only" src="../images/requests-dark.png" alt="waves of reactive signals light up space" width="100%">